chocolateboy/Getopt-Module/README.md

     The following hashref would be passed as the third argument to the `process_module` sub:

         {
-            args      => 'bar,baz',              # the supplied import/unimport args; undef if none are supplied
+            args      => 'bar,baz',              # the import/unimport args; undef if none are supplied
             eval      => 'use Foo qw(bar baz);', # the evalable statement representing the option's value method    => 'import',               # the method call represented by the statement: either "import" or "unimport" module    => 'Foo'                   # the module name